How to make Word documents accessible

 - has a logical document title and file name

-- has a suitable alternative if you cannot make it accessible
+- has a suitable alternative if it cannot be fully accessible

 No document will be 100% accessible to all users in all situations.

-Be sure to give details on how people can request a version of your content that meets their specific access needs.
-For example, an easy read document, BSL version or contact details if they would like to speak with a person.
+Provide details on how people can request a version of your content that meets their access needs.
+For example, an easy-read document, a BSL version, or contact details for someone who can help.

 Manual checks